John MackieDonor Relations Volunteer

 Volunteer since: September 2014

 I have been a supporter of WWF for a long time, but I attribute my interest to my youth and summer holidays in the 1960’s when my family rented a cottage from a man who was a botanist at the University of Toronto.
 He would lead nature walks with a local group of cottagers and regularly held slide shows of the many local plants and wildlife.

-How have you benefitted from your volunteer experience?
+How have you benefited from your volunteer experience?